Perspective | The president cares about his image. That’s pretty much it.

 He looked desperate.
 He looked pathetic.
 He looked weak — not because he was ill or because he was finally wearing a mask but because instead of doing the hard work of accepting his own vulnerabilities in the face of sickness, he’d propped himself up on the strength and professionalism of Secret Service agents.
 Instead of focusing on the humbling task of getting better, he was consumed by the desire to simply look good.

 Trump is 74 years old and obese, both of which are significant risk factors.
 He was at one point on supplemental oxygen and is now on multiple therapies as doctors try to see him through a deadly illness with unknown dangers at every turn.
 But when he left the hospital for that publicity jaunt, he thought it was a great idea and so did his supporters.
-It would seem that they care for him about as much as Trump’s past actions — notably hosting a Rose Garden reception for judge Amy Coney Barrett during which few people wore masks and at least eight attendees later tested positive for the coronavirus — suggests he cares for others.
+It would seem that they care for him about as much as Trump’s past actions — notably hosting a Rose Garden reception for judge Amy Coney Barrett during which few people wore masks and at least eight attendees later tested positive for the coronavirus — suggest he cares for others.

 Trump’s callous dismissal of human life is reflected back by many of his supporters.
 They can stand and applaud his motorcade with little thought to how dangerous it is for everyone involved in it — including the very person they’re cheering.